 The Accounting Major is designed for undergraduate students seeking a career in accounting.
 Accounting majors take the University Baccalaureate Core, the College of Business Core and additional upper division accounting classes as described below.
 To graduate with an accounting major requires 180 credits.
 However, to qualify for the CPA exam students must have 225 credits.
-The extra 45 credits can be taken as additional undergraduate classes or students can opt to get an MBA in Accountancy (see note below) or other graduate degree after completing their undergraduate education.
+The extra 45 credits can be taken as additional undergraduate classes or students can opt to get an Accountancy Masters of Business Administration (A-MBA) (see note below) or other graduate degree after completing their undergraduate education.

-http://business.oregonstate.edu/mba/prospective-graduate-students/degree-options/mba-accountancy
+http://business.oregonstate.edu/mba/degrees/accountancy